rinie/he853-remote/README.md

 NOTE: You have to have proper access rigths (root) to the USB stick to use it but the program will tell you if it can't properly access the stick.
-Either you can workaround this using `sudo` or by providing a UDEV rules file.
+Either you can workaround this using `sudo` or by installing the udev rules file.
-There is a sample rule available as `80-he853.rules`.
 Good documentation about udev usage and debug is [here](https://wiki.archlinux.org/index.php/udev)

 The command is either a *0* for *OFF* or anything > 0 for *ON*.